github/docs/content/github/setting-up-and-managing-your-github-profile/personalizing-your-profile.md

 ---
 title: Personalizing your profile
-intro: 'You can share information about yourself with other {{ site.data.variables.product.product_name }} users by setting a profile picture and adding a bio to your profile.'
+intro: 'You can share information about yourself with other {% data variables.product.product_name %} users by setting a profile picture and adding a bio to your profile.'
 redirect_from:
   - /articles/adding-a-bio-to-your-profile/
   - /articles/setting-your-profile-picture/